 First, let’s dispatch the Casual Fan.
 They don’t buy enough music to target.
 They will be your “free” listeners, and it is almost a certainty that they will not open their wallet and subscribe.
 Alas, your task there will be to balance the advertisements versus the streams to not lose your shorts.

 The Serious Listener is your bread and butter.
-They are fans of Pop music, they like variety, they don’t care so much about the long tail, but if you have what’s fresh, popular, and in demand, this will be a loyal group.
+They can be fans of Pop music, but equally likely is that they like variety, but if you have what’s fresh, popular, and in demand, this will be a loyal group.
 Their tastes change almost as often as the wind.
 But in the old days (pre internet) they mostly listened to radio, and bought a couple of albums a year.

 Thus, if I balance the cost per stream (royalties) and the amount of hours of this large demographic, and keep in mind the psychology of pricing, I come up with penny less than $10 a month, or $119.88 ARR per subscriber.